 - Talk to someone - if you are feeling stressed and want to speak to someone outside the situation, you can talk to an Advice Worker at the Carers Support Centre, call us on 020 8649 9339, option 1 or email firstname.lastname@example.org.

 Please be aware the above information is for general information purposes only.
 If you need medical advice, speak to your GP or relevant health professional.

 Our work with GPs

-The Carers' Information Service Not Just a Patient report found that 82% of carers had never been informed about local carer support by their GP.
+The Carers Information Service Not Just a Patient report found that 82% of carers had never been informed about local carer support by their GP.
 To help Croydon GPs become more carer friendly, we've been contacting local surgeries with carer information, free resources and awareness talks to help them do more for patients with a caring role.
-Find out more about our research in Croydon GP services for carers and how we are working with GPs.
+Find out more about our GP work.